-There are many different ways you can use to contact your prospects; it could be through email or phone calls, text messages, or social media platforms.
+You can use many different ways to contact your prospects: email or phone calls, text messages, or social media platforms.
 Before initial contact, you can review your approach to clients or prospects so that your communication is good enough to get a client down towards making a fast decision to buy products or services.
-Preparing ahead of your sales day gives you consistent discipline and more sales wins; it is recommended that all salesmen should always be practicing ahead of their day so that they can be able to win a client’s interests.
+In addition, preparing ahead of your sales day gives you consistent discipline and more sales wins.
+It is recommended that all salesmen should always be practicing ahead of their day so that they can be able to win a client’s interest.

 2. Separate your administrative time from your calls time

 Administration work occupies most of the time for sales reps, especially if you are trying to get back to voicemails, text messages, and emails.
-Therefore, if you don’t put demarcation for your administration work from calls time, you might end up being caught up in replying to emails and miss out on the calls which are not good because you might miss out on some opportunities too from prospects.
-Therefore is vital to focus more on the calls and then find some time in the day to reply to emails and any other messages.
+Therefore, if you don’t put demarcation for your administration work from call time, you might end up being caught up in replying to emails and miss out on the calls, which are not good because you might miss out on some opportunities, too, from prospects.
+Therefore is vital to focus more on the calls and then find some time in the day to reply to emails and other messages.

 3. Create time to nurture your contacts

-Every business has leads; some are hot, others are warm and others are just cold.
-As a sales rep, therefore, you have to pick time off schedule to nurture these contacts.
-While hot leads may not need nurturing, cold leads need a lot of time and a lot of nurturing because they might take a very long time to be convinced to buy your product or services, and for warm leads, you may need a few hours in the day and not much time.
-Giving time to your contacts will help you grow your relationships slowly by slowly.
-At the end of it all, you will be able to catch them all, especially those clients you know have competition and are likely to be taken away by other reps if not given time or those that you think are likely to purchase or buy goods in large quantities.
+Every business has leads; some are hot, others are warm, and others are cold.
+You must pick time off your schedule to nurture these contacts as a sales rep. While hot leads may not need nurturing, cold leads need a lot of time and a lot of nurturing because they might take a very long time to be convinced to buy your product or services, and for warm leads, you may need a few hours in the day and not much time.
+Giving time to your contacts will help you grow your relationships slowly.
+At the end of it all, you will be able to catch them all, especially those clients you know have competition and are likely to be taken away by other reps if not given time or those you think are likely to purchase or buy goods in large quantities.

-Face-to-face interactions are a lot more warming and real.
+Face-to-face interactions are a lot more warming and genuine.
 Clients putting faces to the personnel they are dealing with and are helping them with their transactions is a lot more calming than behind-screen interactions.
-It is obviously better than chatting with BOTs.
+It is better than chatting with BOTs.